 To Dispense Ice and Water

-- Select CUBES, CRUSHED ICE (on some models) or WATER. - Grip the glass or other container near the rim and press the rim against the center of the dispenser pad
+- Set the selector switch to CUBES, CRUSHED ICE (on some models) or WATER. - Grip the glass or other container near the rim and press the rim against the center of the pad.

 When Dispensing Ice: